Gower, Missouri

-Gower is a city in Buchanan and Clinton counties in the U.S. state of Missouri and is part of the Kansas City metropolitan area.
+Gower is a city in Buchanan and Clinton counties Missouri, United States, that is part of the Kansas City metropolitan area.
 The population was 1,533 at the 2020 census.

 The Buchanan County portion of Gower is part of the St. Joseph, MO-KS Metropolitan Statistical Area, while the Clinton County portion is part of the Kansas City, MO-KS Metropolitan Statistical Area.

 History

 The city was named after A. G. Gower, a railroad official.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.00 sqmi, all land.